Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 ## Let's pinpoint each VUCA on the Stairs

-Given the three levels of the stairs---where and when's one VUCA more appropriate than the other?
+Given the three levels of the stairs—where and when is one VUCA more appropriate than the other?

-A quick declination shows:
+A quick breakdown shows:

 <table>
 <thead>